 The interiors that emerge sometimes look as if they’re from the 1950s?

-For me, it’s absolutely crucial that viewers come up with their own story when viewing an exhibition.
+For me, it’s absolutely crucial that viewers come up with their own story when seeing an exhibition.
 I think a good exhibition sets out the cornerstones, and the visitors write the chapters themselves.
-I want to introduce a certain narrative, but I believe that this is only part of the truth.
+I want to introduce a certain narrative, but I believe that’s only part of the truth.

 You spoke of reality in the post-truth era: what is reality for you?